Code-Institute-Submissions/learn-maths/README.md

 # Testing

 ## Functionality testing
 I checked that the application runs as expected both on PC and mobile.
-I verified that the input fields only accept numbers; that alerts are sent if the user enters a number less than six or a multiple of ten; that the color coding is correct and that the score is correct.
+I verified that the input fields only accept numbers; that alerts are sent if the user enters a number less than six or a multiple of ten in the practice area; that an alert is sent if the user tries to start the game again without answering the question in the challenge area; that the color coding is correct and that the score is correct.

 ## Responsiveness testing
 I tested the site on several virtual devices using devtools.
 I also tested it on my PC and on my mobile phone.

 ## Code validation
 - One error in the HTML file occuring in several places was detected by the W3C validator.
-It was the use of &sup for the exponent in input fields.
+It was the use of the &sup symbol for the exponent in input fields.
 I tried to fix the error by using `&amp;` but then it would not write the exponent so I left it unfixed.
 - The CSS file passed through the W3C validator without errors.
 - The JavaScript file passes through the jshint.com validator without errors.